EstebanChavez98/Junk_Cars_Web_App_System/README.md

 # Junk_Cars_Web_App_System
-A Web App with HTML, CSS, JS, with
+A Web App with HTML, CSS, JS, with a Pickup, Purchase and Sell CRUD Functions.